mayso2025/A03/README.md

 Webstorm, Git and GitHub
 To Create a Webstorm File: Hit file, new, and choose any option (as you would with a Word Document).
 Adding Files to Git: Click Add option in Git.
-Step 1: Install Webstorm from this link (https://www.jetbrains.com/student) Step 2: Install Git from this link (https://www.git-scm.com/downloads) Step 3: Setup a GitHub account at this link: (https://github.com/join) Step 4: Use an email/username and setup a password Step 5: Connect your GitHub account to your downloaded version of Webstorm:
+1: Install Webstorm from this link (https://www.jetbrains.com/student)
+2: Install Git from this link (https://www.git-scm.com/downloads)
+3: Setup a GitHub account at this link: (https://github.com/join)
+4: Use an email/username and setup a password

+Connect your GitHub account to your downloaded version of Webstorm:
   1. Open Webstorm
   2. PRess Crtl, Alt, S for your Webstorm preferences and select Git
   3. Select the path to your git.exe file.